 Impairment Matters (HPRP, PRN) –

 Our attorneys represent both physicians who receive a mandatory referral to an impairment program and physicians who have recently been accused of having an impairment and are considering contacting HPRP or PRN.
 If you are considering entering the impairment program, we can help you understand your options and help protect your medical license.
 If you are currently under a monitoring agreement, our attorneys may be able to help you modify your agreement.
-See HPRP or IPN and HPRP Case Results or IPN Case Results.

 Medical licenses can be suspended for many reasons, including positive drug screens, probation violations, failure to comply with the impairment program, drug and fraud convictions, failure to complete CMEs and nonpayment of student loans.
 Our medical license defense attorneys have successfully helped countless physicians restore their medical license following suspension.
 If your medical license has been suspended, contact us immediately.
 There is a very short period of time in which you can request a hearing to challenge the suspension order.
-See Suspensions and Suspension Case Results.

 Criminal Convictions –